Following Reports Stating The Contrary, It Looks Like Dr. Dre And Nicole Young Did Have A Prenup After All

 “Well, of course, anything he acquired before marriage is his separate property, with or without an agreement and sold Beats during the marriage and there doesn’t appear to be a separate component to it,” Los Angeles-based attorney Peter M. Walzer told Fox News following the divorce announcement.
 “So that’s a huge amount of money and it’s probably all community property.”

 Dr. Dre and Nicole Young got married back in 1996 and share two children together: 23-year-old son Truice and 19-year-old daughter Truly.
 Luckily, since the children are now adults, there are no issues involving child support of any kind.
 TMZ also reported that Dre is fine with paying his soon-to-be-ex-wife alimony, but how much he’s willing to dish out is still unclear.
+We hope everything can be resolved with peace and love for these two.

 Comments